benjamin-bader/hyperjs/README.md

 Lexer:
 	Produces a stream of HT tokens.
 What are they?
-		KEYWORD of string * pos
 		ID of string * pos
 		STRING of string * pos
-		NUMERIC of Number * pos
+		NUMBER of Number * pos
+		SYMBOL of string * pos
-		OP of string * pos
+		COMMENT of string * pos
-		HANDLER of string * pos
+		WHITESPACE of string * pos
-		FUNCTION of string * pos
+		LINE_TERM of string * pos

 		... more?